Don’t let the shark die.

 I only used that brand for a short time.
 Within a year of launching, I moved house/office, so I needed to update my card.
 I took the opportunity to rebrand at the same time.
 For the record, I have unearthed a relic of this second iteration of the Andiamo brand, shown below.
 Notice the ampersand in use, but small.
 Color was changed – gone is the blue and replaced with dark terracotta.
 I kept the green though, and the New Baskerville italicized font, paired with Helvetica Neue extra bold.

 The above iteration of the logo lasted a few years until social media began taking hold of small business marketing.
-A wide logo does not work well as a profile photo - I needed something that fit into a small square and was still legible.
+A wide logo does not work well as a profile photo – I needed something that fit into a small square and was still legible.
 So around 2009 or 2010, the below version was born.
 I also changed the bright red in the palette to more of a dark orange.
-With time I simplified further and just used the ampersand part of the logo on it's own as a profile pic.
-That continues in use today.
+With time I simplified further and just used the ampersand part of the logo on it’s own as a profile pic.
+That practice continues today.

 2018 marked the 20th year of business for Andiamo.
 I updated my brand at that time, moving the ampersand into the “o” and adding details commemorating the event.
 I also changed my font profile from Helvetica Neue to Gotham, and tweaked the colors a little.